 In other parts of the world, especially in developing countries, a much wider range of parasites is frequently encountered.
 These parasites include: flat worms, roundworms, hookworms and flukes.
 Visitors usually become infected by eating or drinking something that has been contaminated with the parasites’ eggs but some of the parasites can also penetrate the skin.

 Viruses: Rotavirus is the most common cause of severe diarrhoea among children.
-Other viruses include: Norwalk, noroviruses (also called Norwalk-like viruses), adenoviruses, calciviruses, cytomegalovirus (CMV) and HIV.
-In the last couple of years Norwalk and Norwalk-like viruses have frequently been mentioned in the news for causing outbreaks of gastroenteritis on cruise ships.
+Other viruses include: noroviruses, adenoviruses, calciviruses, cytomegalovirus (CMV) and HIV.
+In the last couple of years Norovirus has frequently been mentioned in the news for causing outbreaks of gastroenteritis on cruise ships.
 They also cause illness in nursing homes, schools, military establishments and anywhere that people congregate.

 - Salmonella, often found in raw eggs and poultry and may be carried by reptiles kept as pets.